neo-crypto0/awsserverlessapplication/README.md

 ## Serverless Web App on AWS – IAC with Terraform
 This repository contains a serverless application on AWS that performs CRUD (Create, Read, Update, Delete) operations for managing employee records.
 The architecture implements a secure, scalable, and cost-effective solution using AWS managed services.It  provisions a complete serverless architecture on AWS using **Terraform**
+Note: WAF and CodePipeline are not included in the Terraform scripts and need to be configured manually if required.
+The application functions correctly even without them.
 ### 🔧 Features

 	- Infrastructure as Code (IaC) using **Terraform**